-Here are some amazingly fun things you can do alone in Singapore for some quality me-time!
+Here are some amazingly fun things you can do alone in Singapore for solo adventures!

 Fun things to do alone in Singapore